Writing Center at Merrimack

 Become a Writing Consultant!

-Your first step is to do well in ENG1050: Introduction to College Writing.
+Your first step is to demonstrate strong writing skills in any of your courses.
 Then you’ll need to have your professor complete this form:

 Recommend a Student for a Writing Consultant Position

-Once that is done, you’ll be hearing from us about your next steps, which includes enrolling in ENG4920, a 4 credit, Writing Intensive, Experiential Learning course that will prepare you for work in the Writing Center.
+Once that is done, you’ll be hearing from us about your next steps, which include enrolling in ENG4920, a 4 credit course that will prepare you for work in the Writing Center.